Mentoring - pouring our lives into others

 What I didn’t know at the time was:

-• Sharron would take MY questions back to the woman who was discipling/mentoring her, Evie.
+• Sharron would take MY questions back to the woman who was discipling her: Evie.

 • Evie was a fascinating woman with great biblical wisdom and insight.
-Evie had been discipled/mentored by a gal named Deannie.
+Evie had been discipled by a gal named Deannie.

 • Deannie’s prayer, as a young woman in college, had been, “Lord, bring me a woman I can pour my life into.”

-So my legacy of discipleship/mentoring is several generations long.
-Not biological generations – but spiritual generations of women with a heart and passion to see younger women grow and mature in their faith; to pass on this vision and legacy to generations to come.
+My legacy of discipleship/mentoring is several generations long.
+Not biological generations – but spiritual generations of women with hearts and passions to see younger women grow and mature in their faith; to pass on this vision and legacy to generations to come.

-The women I mentor have Deannie to thank!
+The women I disciple/mentor today have Deannie to thank!
 From God’s heart to Deannie, to Evie, to Sharron, to me.

 I praise God for these women and their faithfulness to His calling of being Titus Two older women (even when they were quite young); generation after generation after generation!

 How are YOU pouring your life into faithful women?
-How are YOU passing on the legacy of mentoring for the Kingdom of God?
+How are YOU passing on the legacy of discipling/mentoring for the Kingdom of God?

 Loading InLinkz …